Princess Hyohye: Aftermath

 Her younger brother, King Injong, died of unknown causes, after ruling for 9 months.

 In an unofficial chronicle it is said that when Injong went to pay his morning respects, Queen Munjeong's face started radiating with a smile only a mother could give to her child.
 Injong took it as a sign that the Queen Dowager was finally acknowledging him as the King, and in particular as her own son.
 He ate the ddeok that his step-mother gave him, not knowing that it would be the beginning of the end.
 He fell ill slowly, not enough to create any suspicion, but quickly enough that historians would later pick up on the event.

-The daughter of the Princess, Kim Seon-ok, eventually married Yun Baek-won, the son of Yun Won-ro and Queen Munjeong's nephew.
-They had one daughter, Yun Gaemi-chi.
+The daughter of the Princess, Kim Seon-ok, eventually married Yun Baek-won, the son of Yun Won-ro and nephew of Queen Munjeong.
+They had one daughter, Yun Gae-mi-chi, in 1555.

-During Myeongjong’s reign, Yun Baek-won joined Yi Ryang's faction and was later exiled after trying to get rid of the Sarim faction.
+During Myeongjong's reign, Yun Baek-won joined Yi Ryang's faction and was later exiled after trying to get rid of the Sarim faction.
 However in 1565, Queen Munjeong ordered him to move to a nearby location, Geun-do, because he was Princess Hyohye's only son-in-law.

+In 1589, Yun Baek-won died mysteriously during a meal with his daughter, his illegitimate son Yun Deok-yeong (윤덕경; 1558–1589), and concubine.
+Both siblings suspected each other of poisoning their father, but Yun Deok-yeong suddenly died after the meal as well.

+This brought Yun Gae-mi-chi and her father's concubine, Bok-yi, to be interrogated but both soon died during the questioning due to the suspected poisoned meal they had.

-In 1589, Yun Baek-won died mysteriously and Yun Gaemi-chi was suspected of poisoning her father.
-Yun was later sentenced for the crime, but soon died while serving.
-Thirteen years later in 1602, Lady Yun’s son appealed to the government over his mother’s death saying that it was an unfair one.
-It was later revealed that Yun Baek-won’s illegitimate sons were the culprits behind the poisoning of his grandfather, and put the blame onto their older half-sister.
+Thirteen years later in 1602, Lady Yun's eldest son, Yi Sun (이순; 1576–1654), appealed to the government over his mother's death saying that it was an unfair one.
+It was later revealed that Yun Baek-won's brother, Yun Jo-won, was the culprit behind the poisoning of their father, and put the unexplained blame onto his children.
+It states that he had poisoned his brother due to the property he inherited as a Royal in-law and because Yun Baek-won was the head of the Papyeong Yun clan at the time.
+Thus wanting to inherit everything as he was next in line.